 We raise capital for our investments through public offerings of our common stock.
-We intend to conduct a continuous public offering with unlimited duration.
+We intend to conduct a continuous public offering with unlimited duration by registering a series of consecutive public offerings with the Securities and Exchange Commission ("SEC").
 We commenced our initial public offering of up to \$2.5 billion in shares of our common stock (the "Initial Offering") in August 2014 and commenced our second public offering of up to \$2.5 billion in shares of common stock including \$500.0 million of shares offered under our distribution reinvestment plan (the "Second Offering") in December 2017 immediately following the termination of the Initial Offering.
 As a result of the changing landscape in the non-traded REIT industry, the Second Offering reflects a restructuring (the "Restructuring"), which resulted in a reduction of many of the fees payable to our Advisor and Hines Securities, Inc., the dealer manager for our public offerings (the "Dealer Manager").
-Consistent with our strategy of providing a continuous public offering, we filed a registration statement for a third public offering, and intend to commence our third public offering and terminate the Second Offering in the second quarter of 2021.
-As of May 13, 2021, we had received aggregate gross offering proceeds of \$1.3 billion from the sale of 130.6 million shares through our public offerings, including shares issued pursuant to our distribution reinvestment plan.
+Consistent with our strategy of providing a continuous public offering, we launched our third public offering of up to \$2.5 billion in shares of common stock, including \$500.0 million of shares offered under our distribution reinvestment plan (the "Third Offering") on June 2, 2021, which had its first monthly closing on July 1, 2021.
+The second public offering was terminated immediately prior to the commencement of our Third Offering on June 2, 2021.
+As of August 16, 2021, we had received aggregate gross offering proceeds of \$1.5 billion from the sale of 143.5 million shares through our public offerings, including shares issued pursuant to our distribution reinvestment plan.